MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gcc.md

 GCC plan services are provided from datacenters physically located in the United States.
 GCC plan customer content is stored at rest in datacenters physically located only in the United States.

+## Guest access and the GCC environment

+If you try to [invite a guest user](admin-add-guest-user.md) who is not in the same government cloud, you'll see the following error message:

+>[!CAUTION]
+>_"The user you are inviting does not exist in this national cloud.
+To collaborate with this user, ask them for a different email address associated with the directory in this national cloud or create User Account for them in your AAD"._

+For more info, see [⁠Azure AD B2B in government and national clouds](https://docs.microsoft.com/azure/active-directory/external-identities/b2b-government-national-clouds).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]